 3. Automated Response Mechanisms

 It’s not enough for ITDR to detect threats; it responds.
 Certain ITDR systems can take action on the fly when they detect a threat, for example, locking down the compromised account, sending an alert to the security team, or even making the additional step of forcing MFA before allowing access again.
-An automated response moves fast to quickly mitigate an attack, so there are fewer chances for a data breach.
+An automated response moves fast to mitigate an attack quickly, so there are fewer chances for a data breach.

 Modern Cybersecurity Importance of ITDR

 The shift from IAM to ITDR reflects a broader trend in cybersecurity: This is part of a move from purely preventive measures to proactive, dynamic defenses that can react to emerging threats.
 With identities under attack, organizations can’t base data security solely on access control.
-ITDR is a critical layer of defense, providing the monitoring and response capabilities that are vital to successfully fight back against identity-centric threats and breaches.
+ITDR is a critical layer of defense, providing the monitoring and response capabilities that are vital to fight back against identity-centric threats and breaches successfully.

-Businesses can secure their cloud environments, protect against insider threats and build resilience against account compromise attacks with ITDR.
+Businesses can secure their cloud environments, protect against insider threats, and build resilience against account compromise attacks with ITDR.

 Final Notes